Exploring Hyper-Parameter Optimization for Neural Machine Translation on GPU Architectures: Analysis

 Table~\ref{tab:bleu} shows BLEU scores calculated for four translation directions for the validation sets (top) and the test sets (bottom), comparing learning rates, activation functions and GPUs.
-Note that entries with \texttt{n/a} means that no results were available, whereas entries with \texttt{dnf} indicates training time that did not complete within 24 hours.
-For the validation sets, LSTM was able to achieve higher accuracy rates, whereas in the test set GRUs and LSTMs were about the same.
+Note that entries with $\mathtt{n/a}$ means that no results were available, whereas entries with $\mathtt{dnf}$ indicates training time that did not complete within 24 hours.
+For the validation sets, LSTMs were able to achieve higher accuracy rates, whereas in the test set GRUs and LSTMs were about the same.
 Also, note that the best performing learning rates were usually at a lower value (e.g. 1e-3).
 The type of hidden unit mechanism (e.g LSTM vs GRU) and the learning rate can affect the overall accuracy achieved, as demonstrated by Table~\ref{tab:bleu}.

-Table~\ref{tab:dropout} displays various dropout rates applied for two translation directions RO $\rightarrow$ EN and DE $\rightarrow$ EN, comparing hidden units, GPUs and overall training time.
-The learning rate was evaluated at 0.001, the rate that achieved the highest BLEU score as evident in Table~\ref{tab:bleu}.
+Table~\ref{tab:dropout} displays various dropout rates applied for translation directions RO $\rightarrow$ EN and DE $\rightarrow$ EN, comparing hidden units, GPUs and overall training time.
+The learning rate was evaluated at 0.001, the rate that achieved the highest BLEU score, as evident in Table~\ref{tab:bleu}.
 Generally speaking, increasing the dropout rates also increased training time.
 This may be the result of losing network connections when applying the dropout mechanism, but at the added benefit of avoiding overfitting.
 This is evident in Table~\ref{tab:dropout}, where applying some form of dropout will result in a trained model achieving higher accuracies.
 The best performance can be seen when the dropout rate was set at 0.2 to 0.3.
 This confirms that some form of skip connection mechanism is necessary to prevent the overfitting of models under training.

 Figure~\ref{fig:bleu_time} shows BLEU score results as a function of training time, comparing GPUs, activation units, learning rates and translation directions.
 Note that in most cases a learning rate of 0.001 achieves the higher accuracy in most cases, at the cost of higher training time.
 Also, note the correlation between longer training time and higher BLEU scores in most cases.
 In some cases, the models were able to converge at a faster rate (e.g. Fig.~\ref{fig:bleu_time} upper left, RO$\rightarrow$EN, GRU with learning rate of 0.005 vs 0.001).